 - The Adidas Copa 17.2 features a premium Taurus leather in the forefoot area, which offers a snug fit.
 It also ensures minimal water uptake.
 Just like the full-grain leather found in the durable Adidas Samba Classic, Taurus leather is also built to last.

 - Lastly, the Adidas Copa 17.2 has a conical stud layout that provides increased traction on firm, natural grass.
-This configuration is similar to other classic heritage boots such as the Nike Premier II Firm Ground.
+This configuration is similar to other classic heritage cleats such as the Nike Premier II Firm Ground.

 The Adidas Copa 17.2 has a lightweight soleplate which is similar to that of the Adidas Gloro 16.1 model.
 It is flexible and follows the movement of the foot for optimal comfort and responsiveness.